wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 ## DP-300 Azure Data Engineer Associate

 To be a <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/azure-database-administrator-associate/">Microsoft Certified: Azure Database Administrator Associate</a>, pass the single <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-300">DP-300</a>.
-The textual LEARN tutorial on that page has a structure similar to <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/courses/dp-300t00">Microsoft's 4-day DP-300T00 class</a> taught live by <a target="_blank" href="https://www.linkedin.com/in/psule/">???</a> and <a target="_blank" href="https://www.linkedin.com/in/gnango-michel-landry-agah-001564b/">???</a>.
+The textual LEARN tutorial on that page has a structure similar to <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/courses/dp-300t00">Microsoft's 4-day DP-300T00 class</a> taught live by <a target="_blank" href="https://www.linkedin.com/in/PaolaEscoba/">Paola Escoba</a>.
 I highly recommend you to walk through their (free) lab instructions in English at
 STAR: <a target="_blank" href="https://github.com/MicrosoftLearning/DP-300T00-Administering-Relational-Databases-on-Azure">github.com/MicrosoftLearning/DP-300T00-Administering-Relational-Databases-on-Azure</a> (and <a target="_blank" href="https://github.com/MicrosoftLearning/?q=DP-300&type=&language=&sort=">other languages</a>) by <a target="_blank" href="https://www.linkedin.com/in/Graeme-Malcolm/">Graeme Malcolm</a>.
 The class Modules and labs <a target="_blank" ref="https://aka.ms/dp300labs/">aka.ms/dp300labs</a>.

    * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/paths/azure-sql-fundamentals/">LEARN: Azure SQL fundamentals</a> <a target="_blank" href="https://wilsonmar.github.io/azure-data">my Azure data notes</a>.